 Traditional Services Being Offered in New Ways

-Identifying insect pests: Clay Kirby, Associate Scientist/Insect Diagnostician, will identify pest samples via images.
-See instructions for submitting an insect specimen.
+Identifying insect pests: Our staff can assist in identifying pest samples via images.
+Review the instructions for submitting an insect specimen.

 Identifying plant diseases: Dr. Alicyn Smart will identify plant disease samples via images.
-See instructions for submitting a sample.
+Review the instructions for submitting an insect specimen.

 Tick testing: Ticks are being tested on a limited basis.
-See instructions for submitting a tick sample.
+Review instructions for submitting a tick sample.

-Publication orders: We are still processing orders from our publication catalog, including pesticide application training materials.
+Publication orders: We are still processing orders from our publications catalog, including pesticide application training materials.

 Veterinary diagnostic services: The Veterinary Diagnostic Lab is accepting samples with prior notification.
 For more information, please call 207.581.3874 or visit our website before submitting samples.

 Soil testing: The Analytical Lab and Maine Soil Testing Service is open for business.
 We are encouraging clients to mail or ship samples to the lab rather than in-person drop off.
 Lab staff will process samples as fast as possible but clients should anticipate some delays as staffing levels may be reduced.

 New Resources to Meet New Needs